tiffam/Tallify/README.md

 # Tallify
 Tally your vouchers with Tallify - a web app that records your vouchers so that you can track them easily.

-New vouchers can be created on the fly, and you can update their status as 'used' when you redeem them at the shops.
-Vouchers can be categorised into 4 different types: vouchers, gift cards, electronic vouchers and electronic gift cards.
+Tracking your vouchers is easy and intuitive on Tallify.
+You can create your vouchers in a few clicks.
+Vouchers can be categorised as vouchers, gift cards, electronic vouchers and electronic gift cards.
+Once redeemed at the stores, you can tally your vouchers by indicating that they have been redeemed on the app.

-In the next phase of development, you can edit vouchers, create vouchers for an expanded group of companies, and include companies that are not in our database.
+More functionalities will be introduced in Version 2.0.
+For instance, you will be able to edit vouchers' content, create vouchers for an expanded group of companies, including companies that are not in our database.
+Embedded shop listings will also be rolled out for users to easily make reference to the nearest store in their neighbourhood.

+Register for a new account and stay tune to our updates!

 ## Getting Started
 Launch the web app [here](https://intense-refuge-69440.herokuapp.com/).